-Family and career should be compatible, especially at a family business. fischer supports parents with flexible working hour models and the Kinderhaus Waldachtal children's centre.
-Cooperation with the children's centre offers employees many new daycare options for children from infancy to school enrolment age in the direct vicinity of their workplace.
-The group of companies supports the children's daycare centre not only in organisational and financial terms, but also with various projects that benefit the caregivers and all the children at the centre.
-Prof. Klaus Fischer has already supported the construction of the Im Himmelreich children's centre by donating 1 million euros.
+Family and career should be compatible, especially at a family business. fischer supports parents with flexible working hour models and the Kinderhaus Waldachtal kindergarten.
+Cooperation with the kindergarten offers employees many new daycare options for children from infancy to school enrolment age in the direct vicinity of their workplace.
+The group of companies supports the kindergarten not only in organisational and financial terms but also with various projects that benefit the caregivers and, especially, all the children.
+Prof. Klaus Fischer has already supported the construction of the "Im Himmelreich" kindergarten by donating 1 million euros.